 Everybody does it this way, so why should you?
 Subtle differences in language can make your survey invitation email stand out from the crowd.
 Experiment with different phraseology or be more specific in your approach.
 Consider these:

 - Your feedback

-A couple of simple but effective techniques that can differentiate your emails from others in a recipient’s inbox are to use punctuation or unicode symbols.
+A simple but effective way to differentiate your emails from others is to use punctuation or unicode symbols.

-Tests have demonstrated that constrained use of punctuation in subject lines can have a beneficial influence on email open rates.
+Tests have demonstrated that limited use of punctuation in subject lines can have a beneficial influence on email open rates.

 - A full stop (period) at the end of subject lines can increase open rates.

 - Conversely, the use of question marks has no beneficial impact on email open rates.

 - The exclamation mark can have a beneficial impact, but shouldn’t be overused.

 The key recommendation regarding punctuation is to use it sparingly and not in every email subject line.

 The other opportunity to create added interest in your subject line – without using words – is emojis and unicode characters.
 Using an emoji survey can boost response rates by 80%.